raceoffer/Spatium/README.md

 Disables building angular application.
 ### --nobuild
 Disables application compilation (just installs the app).
+### --target=xxxxxxxx
+Run app on specific device.
+Get a list of connecteddevices with this command: `adb devices -l`

 # Troubleshooting
 ## Error: Current working directory is not a Cordova-based project.